nazime1/Principles-of-Software/docs/patterns.md

 ### Iterator

-An **Iterator** <span style="color:blue;">provides a way to access the elements of an aggregate object sequentially, without exposing its underlying representation</span>.
+An **Iterator** <span style="color:#0091ff;">provides a way to access the elements of an aggregate object sequentially, without exposing its underlying representation</span>.
 Lists and ArrayLists have built-in iterators in Java, whereas more complex data structures might be custom iterators.
 Below is a simple example of an iterator in action:

     public interface DvdListIterator {
        public void first();